 International Energy Agency to Push for Prioritizing Clean Energy Investment in Developing Countries

 Despite the ambitious targets set at COP28, no specific mechanism was agreed upon to finance the transition to clean energy in developing countries.
-Clean energy investments in emerging and developing nations have remained stagnant since 2015, in contrast to the global trend, which saw almost a doubling of investments, primarily driven by and advanced economies, according to IEA Executive Director Fatih Birol.
+Clean energy investments in emerging and developing nations have remained stagnant since 2015, in contrast to the global trend, which saw almost a doubling of investments, primarily driven by China and advanced economies, according to IEA Executive Director Fatih Birol.

 Speaking on the sidelines of an energy conference in Istanbul, Birol emphasized the need for de-risking mechanisms to facilitate a consistent flow of capital to developing and emerging countries.
 He noted that risks associated with clean energy investments in these regions could result in capital costs for solar plants being up to four times higher compared to those in advanced economies, hindering the flow of funds.